Manzft27/SMBW-Fangame/README.md

 Hi, I'm @Manzft27, i'm a little youtuber and game programmer.
 I'm 16, and i'm making a lot of projects in Godot.

+This is a project trying to recreate a bit of Super Mario Bros Wonder, but in godot.

+If you wanna play this fangame or modify the code you are welcome!

 Hope you like my work ^^.

 <!---